ArtiomSu/Telegram-Mega-Bot/README.md

 It is able to detect spammers / scammers and auto ban them if you wish.
 By default it will just send me a report as the feature still needs some work to be trusted.

+It supports using a custom made math captcha to deter automated bots.

 It features the standard /notes functionality you see in other telegram bots.

 It features a built in API mostly used for restarting the bot and using the bot as a user.